Skip to content

 • TIME: timing and validity issues, such as:

-• Certificate/statement outside its validity window.
+• Certificate or attestation statement outside its validity window.

 • INTERNAL: server-side processing failures, such as:

-• Deserialization or I/O errors during verification.
+• Deserialisation or I/O errors during verification.

 The server extracts the challenge nonce from the CSR subject and the attestation statement from the CSR attribute identified by proofOID, then validates: